-Objective: Tax Risk Control
+Target: Tax Risk Control

-The Audit Committee monitors the Company's tax-related risks with a view to assisting the Board with its task of determining ENCE's tax risk management and control policy.
+The Audit Committee monitors the Group's tax-related risks with a view to assisting the Board with its task of determining its tax risk management and control policy.

 ENCE has a dedicated tax division and receives specific tax counselling to ensure its in-house guidelines guarantee compliance with prevailing tax regulations, framed by a zero-risk tolerance approach in this arena.